kleb/nasarb/trunk/README.txt

 == DESCRIPTION:

-fUnit is a unit testing framework for Fortran modules.
+FUnit is a unit testing framework for Fortran modules.

-Unit tests are written as Fortran fragments that use a small set of testing-specific keywords and functions.  fUnit transforms these fragments into valid Fortran code, compiles, links, and runs them against the module under test.
+Unit tests are written as Fortran fragments that use a small set of testing-specific keywords and functions.
+FUnit transforms these fragments into valid Fortran code, compiles, links, and runs them against the module under test.

-fUnit is {opinionated software}[http://www.oreillynet.com/pub/a/network/2005/08/30/ruby-rails-david-heinemeier-hansson.html], which values convention over configuration.
-Specifically, fUnit,
+FUnit is {opinionated software}[http://www.oreillynet.com/pub/a/network/2005/08/30/ruby-rails-david-heinemeier-hansson.html], which values convention over configuration.
+Specifically, FUnit,

 * requires a Fortran 95 compiler,
 * only supports testing routines contained in modules,